evanberkowitz/isle/README.md

 You can set the compiler via `-DCMAKE_CXX_COMPILER` when calling CMake.
 Remember to configure in release mode (`-DCMAKE_BUILD_TYPE=RELEASE`) when compiling for production.

+# Usage

+After installing `cnxx`, the Python package `cns` can be imported from `modules/cns`.
+It provides a high level interface for `cnxx` and extra routines.

+# Documentation

+Go into `docs` and run `make` to generate source code documentation for `cnxx` and some Python scipts using Doxygen.
+Note that the `C++` interface is not identical to the `Python` interface.
+Documentation of the `Python` side is incomplete as of now.

+If you don't want to look at Doxygens ugly default style, initialize the git submodule `that_style` under `docs`.